microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 You can find a [completed hello world extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide that includes documentation comments explaining the code in even more detail.
 In the same repository, you can take a look at [other sample extensions/templates](https://github.com/microsoft/vscode-webview-ui-toolkit-samples) demonstrating the toolkit in more complex scenarios or with different frontend frameworks and build tools.

-Also, check out our component documentation and Visual Studio Code resources on how to build webview-based extensions.
+Also, check out our component documentation and Visual Studio Code resources on how to build extensions.

 - [Component Docs](./components.md)
 - [Webview API Guide](https://code.visualstudio.com/api/extension-guides/webview)